mrmelonson/How-to-use-an-i2c-bus-oled-display-with-a-raspberry-pi/README.md

-# How to use i2c OLED display to display pi-hole stats
+# How to use i2c OLED display to display Pi-hole stats

 ## Final result